 Organic Sweet Potato Varieties that Happy Dirt Farmers are Growing.

-Like everything else in life, thousands of sweet potato varieties exist in the world.
+Thousands of sweet potatoes varieties exist in the world.
 There are the orange-fleshed sweet potatoes that you’re accustomed to eating, then there are white sweet potatoes and purple sweet potatoes.
-To keep things simple, we thought we would share the four organic sweet potato varieties that we are currently eating.
+To keep things simple, we’re sharing the four organic sweet potato varieties that our farmers grow.

 The Covington sweet potato is a newer variety that was developed by North Carolina State University in the early 2000s and was named after Dr. Henry M. Covington, who is credited with helping the state become the largest grower of sweet potatoes.
 The Covington sweet potato has orange flesh and rose-colored, smooth skin.
 It’s orange flesh is moist and creamy and has a malty, sweet flavor.
 Happy Dirt sweet potato farmers like Randall Watkins enjoy growing organic Covington sweet potatoes, and they have quickly become our top performing root vegetable.
-Unlike a lot of sweet potato varieties, Covingtons are available year-round.
+Our organic Covington sweet potatoes are available year-round.

 Mashed Sweet Potatoes